cross-chain-deprecated/moneyd-trust/README.md

 moneyd start --testnet
 ```

-Give it a minute to initialize a channel, then you're done!
-A configuration
-file will be created in `~/.moneyd.test.json`.
+A configuration file will be created in `~/.moneyd.test.json`.

 So long as that command is running, you'll have access to ILP via port 7768.
 The [Sending Payments](#sending-payments) section describes servers on the live